Tell a friend, tell a neighbor about Lexington's

 This high-speed telephone and text messaging system can contact the entire Lexington database in less than 30 minutes.
 If you are not home, CodeRED® will leave a message on most answering devices.
 The system allows Lexington to contact all residents and businesses or limit the notification to a small geographic area.

 The database used by CodeRED® is a combination of published white page listings, Enhanced 911 data and information provided by residents or business owners.
-To ensure that your phone number is registered (or to add text, e-mail or additional phone numbers) please go to the CodeRED® website and follow the instructions.
+To ensure that your phone number is registered (or to add text, e-mail or additional phone numbers), please follow our sign up instructions.

 The system is easy to use but ask a friend or neighbor if you are having difficulty entering your emergency contact information.
 Internet access is available at the Cary Memorial Library and volunteers at the Lexington Senior Center are available to assist.